In This Article

 Bodyweight Squat or Mini-Squat

 Squats are still possible, even if you have joint pain.
 Strengthening the muscles of your glutes, hip flexors, and quadriceps can protect your knee joints.
-“If you have knee discomfort, you can do mini-squats where you go down to 45 degrees of knee flexion instead of 90 degrees of knee flexion,” says Calvin.
+“If you have knee discomfort, you can do mini-squats where you go down to 45 degrees of knee flexion instead of 90 degrees of knee flexion,” says Colvin.

 - Stand with your feet hip-width apart, your toes pointing straight ahead or slightly outward.